makersacademy/chitter-challenge/README.md

 So that I can post messages on Chitter as me
 I want to sign up for Chitter

-Can sign up but can't sign in.
+- Can sign up but can't sign in.
-Sign up does prevent duplicate sign ups.
+- Sign up does prevent duplicate sign ups.

+- Currently, when the home page is initially loaded, previous tweets aren't visible.?

+- I don't have a test for checking that the peeps post in reverse order.

+- post '/sign-up-check' isn't skinny.
+Could try using session variables.
+Tried using a table with hidden fields but couldn't get it to work...

+To use:
+- Clone, bundle, create database Chitter and Chitter_test.
+- Use info in db/migrations/01_create_tables.sql to set up 'peeps' and 'users' tables.

 -------